mideactive/alx-low_level_programming/0x00-hello_world/README.md

     Solution:

    Solving the task 1 is similar to the solution of task 0.
 But, there is difference task 0.
+The difference is the gcc flag used.
+   . use the linux export command to save main.c inside tha $CFILE variable.
+   . open a file in which u want to write your script with the touch command, or you can open directly using the vim <file> command
+   . first line contains the shebang to make the file executable . second line contains the gcc compiler code, but, the -c flag should be included to make the code compile, but doesn't link (view: man gcc).
+     followed by the -o flag to save the file to the output file main.o.
+   . save file and use the linux chmod to make the file executable . problem solved....

+    TASK (2) Assembler:- Write a script that generates the assembly code of a C code and save it in an output file.

+        .
+The C file name will be saved in the variable $CFILE .
+The output file should be named the same as the C file, but with the extension .s instead of .c.
+      Example: if the C file is main.c, the output file should be main.s